Rex Brown: Other work

 In 1999, Brown, Dimebag Darrell, and Vinnie Paul teamed up with country artist David Allan Coe in a project called Rebel Meets Rebel.
-This group released an album on May 2, 2006 on Vinnie Paul's Big Vin Records label.
+This group released an album on May 2, 2006, on Vinnie Paul's Big Vin Records label.

 Brown has worked previously with Jerry Cantrell on five tracks included on the album called Boggy Depot as well as eleven tracks with Crowbar on the album Lifesblood for the Downtrodden.
 He has also provided bass work for Crowbar in 2004 and 2005 and to Cavalera Conspiracy in 2008.
 Rex revealed his new project Arms of the Sun, a project also featuring John Luke Hebert (of King Diamond) on drums, Lance Harvill on vocals and guitar, and Ben Bunker (of Gryn) on guitar.
 The group has completed work on thirteen tracks at Willie Nelson's Pedernales Recording Studio in Austin, produced and mixed by Terry Date.
 In February 2011 it was announced that Brown had amicably left Arms of the Sun.
 A replacement bassist has not yet been announced.

-In March 2011, it was announced that Brown had formed a new band, Kill Devil Hill with Vinny Appice (Heaven & Hell, Black Sabbath, Dio) on drums, Mark Zavon (RATT, W.A.S.P., 40 Cycle Hum) on guitar and Dewey Bragg (Pissing Razors) on vocals.
+In March 2011, it was announced that Brown had formed a new band, Kill Devil Hill with Vinny Appice (Heaven & Hell, Black Sabbath, Dio) on drums, Mark Zavon (Ratt, W.A.S.P., 40 Cycle Hum) on guitar and Dewey Bragg (Pissing Razors) on vocals.
 The group has demoed around 10 songs, which, according to Appice, sound "like a cross between Black Sabbath, Alice in Chains and a little bit of Led Zeppelin thrown in.
 It's heavy, but with a lot of cool hooks and melodic overtones, too."
 Kill Devil Hill released their debut album in May 2012 to critical acclaim, and continue to tour in support of their music.

 In 2013, Brown released an autobiography, titled Official Truth: 101 Proof, which chronicles his personal life and journey through Pantera, including the events leading to the band's disbandment.

 In 2015, Brown penned the foreword to the book Survival of the Fittest: Heavy Metal in the 1990s, by author Greg Prato.
 Rex was also interviewed for the book (as well as his former bandmate in Pantera, Anselmo, among many others).

-Brown's first solo album, Smoke on This…, was released on July 28, 2017 via Entertainment One.
+Brown's first solo album, Smoke on This…, was released on July 28, 2017, via Entertainment One.

+In 2023, he played bass on the debut album of metal supergroup Elegant Weapons.

 Personal life

 Brown does not "subscribe to any particular organized religion", though he says he believes in God and the Ten Commandments.

 In August 2009, Brown was excluded from the Down tour due to acute pancreatitis.
 He then had his gallbladder and polyps on his pancreas removed.
 "Rex has been through hell, man", said bandmate Pepper Keenan.
 "He was cut from rib to rib and they cleaned him out, but he's in top shape again.
-After twenty-five years on the road – drinking every day and whatnot… well, the old days are over, my friend."
+After twenty-five years on the road – drinking every day and whatnot … well, the old days are over, my friend."

+Brown married his longtime girlfriend Elena Henrard in June 2023.